eksctl-io/eksctl/CONTRIBUTING.md

 > cannot be run by folks outside the core team.
 If you are NOT contributing to the
 > gitops functionality, you can run a subset of the tests which cover your change,
 > see below.

+> NOTE: Integration tests a lot of infrastructure and are therefore quite expensive (in both sense of the word) to run.
+It is therefore not essential for community members to run them as the core team does this as part of the release process.

 The integration tests are long and unfortunately there are some flakes (help is very welcome!).